Police investigating after pedestrian struck, killed by hit-and-run driver in Methuen

 METHUEN, MASS.
 (WHDH) - Police are investigating a hit-and-run crash in Methuen that killed a 57-year-old pedestrian, police said.

-Officers responded to reports of a hit and run on Jackson Street between Ranger Road and Dearborn Road shortly before 9 p.m., police said.
+Officers responded to reports of a hit and run on Jackson Street between Ranger and Dearborn roads shortly before 9 p.m.

+A man watching his car being dropped off by a tow truck was hit by another car that kept driving, according to police.

-The victim, a 57-year-old man, was pronounced dead, Methuen Police Chief Joseph E. Solomon, said.
+The victim, a 57-year-old man who allegedly lived across the street from the crash, was pronounced dead, Methuen Police Chief Joseph E. Solomon said.

 No additional information was immediately available.